dinadehaini/ROBOBOAT_Perception_Navigation/README.md

 ROS Package Setup
-Create a ROS Package: If you haven't created a ROS package yet, you can create one using: /n /t cd ~/catkin_ws/src /n
-  \tcatkin_create_pkg buoy_detection rospy std_msgs sensor_msgs \n \n
+Create a ROS Package: If you haven't created a ROS package yet, you can create one using: cd ~/catkin_ws/src catkin_create_pkg buoy_detection rospy std_msgs sensor_msgs

   Then, build your package and source the setup files:
     cd ~/catkin_ws